Oct 29, 2021

 Should raising prices be feared?

 Absolutely not!
-Many salon owners, especially smaller salons and those operating in small towns, are concerned that an increase in service prices will result in a rapid exodus of customers to competitors.
-As a result, they do not update their price lists or leave the least profitable procedures on offer.
+Many salon owners, especially smaller salons and those operating in small towns, are concerned that an increase in service prices will result in a rapid exodus of clients to competitors.
+As a result, they do not update their price lists or they keep the least profitable procedures on offer.

 However, raising prices does not mean losing clientele at all.
 On the contrary, it may generate more interest in the offer.
-This is mainly due to the fact that very low prices, especially in the beauty industry, are associated with lower quality services.
+This is mainly because very low prices, especially in the beauty industry, are associated with lower quality services.

 How to present prices in the salon?

 When prices for cosmetic services go up, it is worth ensuring that they are presented appropriately.
-How can this be done without discouraging customers from taking up the offer?
+How can this be done without discouraging clients from taking up the offer?

-To emphasise the professionalism of the services provided, it is worth indicating in the price list which equipment and cosmetics are used.
+To emphasize the professionalism of the services provided, it is worth indicating in the price list which equipment and cosmetics are used.

 The contrast method is also an interesting idea.
-It involves presenting two prices – a lower price and a higher price, for example for a premium service such as a show hair/nail styling, an additional treatment or an express service.
-This gives customers a choice and allows them to opt for a version of the service that is attractive to them – often the more expensive one.
+It involves presenting two prices – a lower price and a higher price, for example for a premium service such as an eye-catching hairstyle or nail design, an additional treatment, or an express service.
+This gives clients a choice and lets them opt for the version of the service that is attractive to them – often the more expensive one.

 Summary